strogiyotec/inrd/src/preface.md

 so rude and nasty place.
 I didn't call his parents , I didn't show up for a funeral.
 Neither did I visit his grave.
 How could I ?
 This guy just abandoned me in this cruel world.
 I didn't tell my mom or friends , none of them knew 'A'.

 I opened my eyes, it's 3 A.M .I cried for a few hours and fell asleep for another 10.
-When your best friend died is a great excuse to skip university the next morning right  ?
 I got my shoes and went out to get some fresh air.
 An emptiness filled the streets, apart from some drunk guys out there it was a silent and peaceful night.
 I was walking , thinking.
 I didn't feel really comfortable with my friends, neither could I easily make some.
 A world felt like a new school for a kid where everybody knows each other and have small groups based on general interests and here you are with no clue how to join any but you really want to.
 In a world like this 'A' made a difference, a guy who despite an age difference